-The ongoing COVID-19 coronavirus pandemic (the "Pandemic") has had, and will likely continue to have, a material and adverse impact on the Company's business, including as a result of measures that the Company, other businesses, and governments have taken and will likely continue to take.
-This includes a significant impact on cash flows from expected revenues due to the closure of ambulatory surgery centers for DEXYCU and a significant reduction in physician office visits impacting YUTIQ.
-The ongoing Pandemic continued to have an adverse impact on the Company's revenues, financial condition and cash flows in the first quarter of 2021 and into the second quarter of 2021.
-Further, the future progression of the Pandemic and its effects on the Company's business and operations are uncertain.
-The Company is monitoring the Pandemic and its potential effect on the Company's financial position, results of operations and cash flows.
+The ongoing COVID-19 coronavirus pandemic (the "Pandemic") has had a material and adverse impact on the Company's business, including as a result of measures that the Company, other businesses, and governments have taken and will possibly continue to take.
+This includes a significant impact on cash flows from expected revenues due to the closure of ambulatory surgery centers for DEXYCU and a significant reduction in physician office visits impacting YUTIQ in 2020.
+The ongoing Pandemic continued to have an adverse impact on the Company's revenues, financial condition and cash flows in the first quarter and second quarter of 2021.
+Further, the future progression of the Pandemic and its effects on the Company's business and operations are uncertain at this time.
+Depending on the future developments that are uncertain and difficult to predict, including new information that may emerge concerning the Pandemic, the Company's revenues, financial condition and cash flows may be adversely affected in the future as well.
+The Company is continuously monitoring the Pandemic and its potential effect on the Company's financial position, results of operations and cash flows.
 This uncertainty could have an impact in future periods on certain estimates used in the preparation of the Company's periodic financial results, including reserves for variable consideration related to product sales, realizability of certain receivables, assessment for excess or obsolete inventory, and impairment of long-lived assets.
 Uncertainty around the extent and duration of the Pandemic, and any future related financial impact cannot be reasonably estimated at this time.